EckertLab/protocols/gel_extraction_protocol.md

 we generally cut a bandwidth covering between 300-500bp.

 ####*Prep 1*:
+  * Before you start make sure there is enough 1x TAE buffer.
+You will need about 1000ml, if there isn’t enough make a fresh stock using        the 10x TAE buffer and Autoclaved water.
+  * To make 1x TAE follow the  "CASTING GEL" protocol on github and to make autoclave water follow "AUTOCLAVE WATER" protocol
+  * Once you have made sure there is enough 1x TAE buffer follow through the "CASTING GEL" protocol and prepare the 1% agarose gel.

+####*Prep 2*:
+  * Take the 100bp DNA ladder and the 6X blue dye out from the -20 freezer and let it thaw.
+Once thawed place on ice.
   * Label a blue-capped 15mL centrifuge tube as **Pooled PCR product of [sample X] [date] [initials]**.
+  * Centrifuge the two PCR product plates (they should be in the fridge) to let the products settle at the bottom.
   * Combine all of the wells from the two PCR product plates into the 15mL tube.
-It is best to let this sit and settle overnight so that the bubbles go down
-   * Alternatively, pipette the bubbles into a 1mL microcentrifuge tube and spin on microcentrifuge.
-Add the contents of microcentrifuge tube back to pooled PCR product.

-####*Prep 2*:
-  * Make a 1% agarose gel by following the [Casting Gel](https://github.com/EckertLab/protocols/blob/master/casting_gels.md) protocol for a 4" x 5.75" gel.

-___
-___
-**_CHECK DATE OF INSTRUCTIONS THAT COME WITH GEL EXTRACTION KIT.
-IT SHOULD HAVE A DATE OF SEPTEMBER 2010 or OCTOBER 2010.
-IF THE DATE IS DIFFERENT, COMPARE THE PROTOCOL TO THIS DOCUMENT.
-BUFFER LABELS MAY HAVE CHANGED._**
-___
-___
+To do this use a multichannel pipette (set at 20ul) and transfer the PCR products to a reservoir.
+Now use a 1000ul pipette and transfer everthing to the 15ml tube.

 ####*Main Protocol adapted from [QIAquick® Gel Extraction Kit](http://2014.igem.org/wiki/images/f/fe/QIAquick-Gel-Extraction-Kit-EN.pdf)*:
 1. Place 1% agarose gel in electrophoresis apparatus and make sure that it is completely submerged in 1x TAE buffer.
-1. On a piece of wax paper place two 3μL drops of loading dye.
+1. On a piece of wax paper or in a 96 well plate used for PCR place two 3μL drops of loading dye.
-  1. After dye has been placed, add 3μL of DNA ladder to each of the two drops of dye
+  1. After dye has been placed, add 3μL of DNA ladder to each of the two drops of dye.
+Mix the dye and the ladder by pipetting up and down gently a few times.
-  2. Add the first dye/ladder drop to the first lane of the gel
+  2. Add the first dye/ladder drop to the first lane of the gel.
+MAKE SURE THERE IS NO BUBBLE IN THE TIP.
   3. Add the second dye/ladder drop to the 14th lane of the gel
 1. Into a 1.5mL centrifuge tube combine 710μL of pooled PCR product and 36μL of loading dye
   1. Add 60μL of the dye/PCR-product mix to each of lanes 2-13
 1. Run gel for 1 hour at 110V
-1. After running gel, label 12 microcentrifuge tubes 1-12
+1. After running gel, label 12 microcentrifuge tubes 1-12.
+At this time also turn on the water bath and set it to 50*C (setting = 5)
-1. Using a scalpel or razor blade, cut out the section of the gel between 300-500bp while over UV light
+1. Using a scalpel or razor blade, cut out the section of the gel between 300-500bp while over UV light.
+You will have to take all the required equipments to cut the gel to the Dyer lab on 2nd floor.
+While you are outside the lab make sure you don't touch anything with gloves on.
+TAKE YOUR GLOVES OFF.
-  1. Make sure to minimize exposure of DNA to UV light
+  1. Make sure to minimize exposure of DNA to UV light while slicing the wells.
 1. Cut out each of the 12 lanes from the excised gel section and remove from UV light
   1. One at a time, place each excised lane onto UV light and trim off excess gel (above, below, and to the sides of fluorescence) from each, minimizing exposure of DNA to UV light
-  1. Place each lane into one of the 12 labeled microcentrifuge tubes; order does not matter
+  1. Place each lane into one of the 12 labeled microcentrifuge tubes; order does not matter.
+Now take these back to the eckertlab and        weigh the gel slices
   1. Zero the scale with an empty 1.5mL microcentrifuge tube
   1. Place each of the 12 microcentrifuge tubes containing excised lanes on the scale and record mass in lab notebook with respective label of tube
   1. Generally, each trimmed lane is between 0.1-0.2g (this will help maximize use of extraction kit)
-1. Add 3 volumes of QG buffer to each tube and incubate at 50*C in waterbath (our setting = 5) until completely dissolved.
+1. Add 3 volumes of QG buffer to each tube and incubate at 50*C in waterbath until completely dissolved.
   1. For example, for a 100mg (0.1g) sample, add 300μL of QG buffer
   1. Vortex each sample every couple of minutes to expedite the dissolution
 1. Once dissolved, ensure that the color of the mixture is yellow (should be same color as QG buffer).
 If the color of the mixture is orange or violet, add 10μL 3M NaAc and mix.
 This should return to yellow color.